-Most teens get a little anxious about starting school.
-A certain amount of school-related anxiety can be common for adolescents.
-But when nervousness crosses over into full-fledged anxiety in school, teens need extra support.
+A certain amount of school-related anxiety is common for adolescents.
+It’s natural for teens to feel some degree of back-to-school stress, even if they’re excited to return.
+But when that nervousness doesn’t go away, or crosses over into full-fledged anxiety in school, teens need extra support.

-There is a significant difference between temporary anxiety over school and an anxiety disorder that requires professional treatment.
-For example, teens with an anxiety disorder experience very high levels of anxiety.
+Can school give you anxiety?
+Yes, but there is a significant difference between temporary anxiety over school and an anxiety disorder that requires professional treatment.
+Teens with an anxiety disorder experience very high levels of anxiety and typically experience both physical and emotional symptoms.
 Moreover, these feelings get worse over time, rather than improving on their own.

 While there are different types of teen anxiety disorders, many of these disorders manifest in a set of common symptoms.
 Here are some of the signs that a child is experiencing a level of anxiety that warrants an assessment by a mental health professional.